-On the \$16 billion spend, CombineNet delivered savings of \$1.8 billion to its customers in lowered procurement costs.
+On the \$35 billion spend, CombineNet delivered hard-dollar savings of \$4.4 billion to its customers in lowered sourcing costs.
 The savings were measured compared to the prices that the buyer paid for the same items the previous time the buyer sourced them (usually 12 months earlier).
-The savings figure is remarkable especially taking into account that during the same time period, the prices in the largest segment, transportation, generally increased by 6-9%.
+The \$4.4 billion is the implementable savings that the system yielded after the buyer had applied side constraints and preferences; the unconstrained savings (which can be viewed as the savings arising from expressive bidding before the buyer expresses constraints and preferences) was \$5.4 billion.
+The savings figure is remarkable especially taking into account that during the same time period, the prices in the largest segment, transportation, increased by 6-9% in the market overall.